RetiredWizard/Fruit-Jam-OS_MyApps/apps/Jukebox/README.md

 # JUKEBOX

-This will play all WAV files on the SD card (/sd/ directory).
+This will play all WAV and MP3 files on the SD card (/sd/ directory).